supawat/speech50/README.md

     2. Goto chrome://extensions
     3. Find Chrome extension Speech50 and click "Details" .
     4. Goto Extension option and click link to option page.
-    5. Select option language that you want sat default.
+    5. Select option language that you want to set default.
-    6. Select Rate and Pitch that you want sat default.
+    6. Select Rate and Pitch that you want to set default.
-    7. Click Sat Default button.
+    7. Click Set Default button.